-Home - 30 Minute Recipes - Crispy Bone-In Chicken Thighs
+Home - 30 Minute Recipes - Crispy Bone-In Chicken Thighs (3 Ingredients)

 This post may contain affiliate links.
 Please read my disclosure policy.

 This 25-minute, three-ingredient recipe for skin-on, bone-in chicken thighs is a game changer.
-They come out of the oven with perfectly crispy skin, juicy meat, and lots of flavor in every bite.
-Follow a few basic steps for preparing this mouth-watering chicken thigh recipe that will have everyone asking for seconds!
+They come out of the oven with crispy skin, juicy meat, and lots of flavor in every bite.
+Follow a few basic steps for preparing this mouth-watering chicken thigh recipe that will have everyone asking for seconds.

 Oven-baked bone-in chicken thighs with the skin are crisp and juicy.

-Baked bone-in chicken thighs are so good, with puffy, deliciously crispy skin I can’t stop eating ๐Ÿ˜‹.
-I created this recipe to be very streamlined, perfect for busy nights when you don’t have too much time to cook.
+Baked bone-in chicken thighs are so simple and good — that puffy, deliciously crispy skin is really hard to stop eating.
+I created this recipe to be super streamlined, perfect for busy nights when you don’t have too much time to cook.
+Once you’ve moved beyond baking chicken breasts, it’s time to try thighs.

 What readers say: